owl-automata/SharKNX/docs/guides/en/01-getting-started.md

 ## Getting Started

-ShaeKNX is a mobile application for Android and iOS, that brings ETS diagnostics and KNX control on your phone or tablet.
+SharKNX is a mobile application for Android and iOS, that brings ETS diagnostics and KNX control on your phone or tablet.
 This guide covers the basic functionality to help you get started immediately.

 ---